Ilderton Dod Barns

 All year.Price per night:

-Book online, by email or by phone.Directions:
+Book online (ideally), by email or by phone.Directions:

-Leave the A697 on road to Roddam & Roseden.
+Leave the A697 on the road to Roddam & Roseden.
 Take first left signed Roddam.
 Continue approximately 1 mile up the hill past Roddam Hall on the left then turn right just before the buildings on the right – steep up hill.
 Continue through an avenue of trees and follow the road as it bends left.
 After half a mile, turn right (signposted no through road).
 After half a mile the road bends right but take the track straight ahead.
-Follow for 1.25 miles to the first farm – turn left into the drive, over a cattle grid, pass between the house on your right and Ilderton Dod Barns on your left and find the parking inside the fenced area.Public Transport:
+Follow for 1.25 miles to the first farm – turn left into the drive, over a cattle grid, pass between the house on your right and Ilderton Dod Barns on your left and find the parking inside the fenced area.Public Transport :

-The train stations are Berwick-Upon-Tweed and Alnmouth, both approx. 20 miles away.
-The nearest bus stops are on the A697 approx. 3.5 miles away.Walks:
+The nearest train stations are Berwick-Upon-Tweed and Alnmouth, both approx. 20 miles away.
+The nearest bus stops are on the A697 approx. 3.5 miles away.Walks :

-This accommodation is featured on the following pages
+This accommodation is available at the following peak times

 Map